 From early on Anne exhibited a keen interest in all things equestrian and is an outstanding horsewoman.
 At the age of 21 she won an individual title in the European Event Championship at Burghley and in 1971 was voted BBC Sports Personality of the Year.
 She competed in the 1975 European Event Championships in Germany, where she won a silver medal.
 Anne also took part in the 1976 Olympic Games, as part of the British team.
 Noted for her brusque manner, Anne famously told press photographers to "Naff off" when they tried to snap her taking a ducking when she fell from her horse at the Badminton Horse Trials.

-On 14 November, 1973, Anne married Mark Anthony Peter Phillips, at Westminster Abbey.
+On 14 November 1973, Anne married Mark Anthony Peter Phillips, at Westminster Abbey.
 He was a Lieutenant and later Captain in the Dragoon Guards.
 Her brother, Prince Charles, was later to refer to him as "Captain Fog" because he regarded him as thick and wet.
 The couple settled at Gatcombe Park in Gloucestershire, bought by the Queen in 1976 as a wedding present for her daughter.
 The marriage produced two children, -

 Four months after her marriage, an attempt was made to kidnap the princess, while she was returning to Buckingham Palace with her husband.
 The couple found the road at Pall Mall blocked by another car, forcing their car to halt.
 Ian Ball, a mentally unstable young man, emerged from the car and fired six shots, wounding several onlookers.
 He planned to kidnap the Princess and hold her for a large ransom.
 She is said to have retorted "not bloody likely!"
 Anne's bodyguard, James Beaton, shot back, injuring Ball, who was chased and arrested.
-Ian Ball was later commited to a hospital for the mentally ill.
-Beaton was awarded the George Cross by a highly grateful Queen.
+Ian Ball was later committed to a hospital for the mentally ill.
+Beaton was awarded the George Cross by a highly grateful Queen.Anne, Princess Royal

 On 13 June 1987, the Queen created Anne Princess Royal, the title traditionally given to the monarch's eldest daughter.
-Her marriage to Captain Mark Phillips was a strained one and in April, 1992, they decided to divorce.
+Her marriage to Captain Mark Phillips was a strained one and in April 1992, they decided to divorce.

 In her youth, Anne came under criticism from the British public for her brusque manner, however recent years have witnessed her becoming one of the most popular members of the royal family.
-She is certainly one of the most hard working, carrying out more engagements than any other member of the family, on average more than 500 a year.
+She is certainly one of the most hard-working, carrying out more engagements than any other member of the family, on average more than 500 a year.
 Anne has been president of the Save the Children charity for the last 30 years and is much more than a figurehead, carrying out much worthwhile work in this field.
 She is considered the most down-to-earth of the Queen's children.